 The erosion of the corporate tax base due to tax incentives and profit shifting has been a common concern beyond LAC, bringing the need to thoroughly revisit the laws governing corporate taxation at a global scale.
 In this context, the recent measures proposed in the OECD/G20 base erosion and profit shifting (BEPS) Pillar 1 and 2 initiatives may bring an opportunity to revisit design elements of corporate taxation in the region to help align it better with international standards.
-Box 4 summarizes key elements of the proposed BEPS two-pillar initiatives, outlining their plausible impact on LAC countries.50
+Such measures, which would have country-specific implications owing to the diverse economic and corporate tax structures of the region, present a great opportunity to reassess thoroughly the CIT in LAC (see IMF 2021d for further details).

+VI.
 The VAT in LAC: Challenges and Opportunities Brought by Digitalization

 The VAT is the main tax revenue pillar in the region.
-Although VAT collection in LA7 and the OECD was broadly stable during 2005-19 (at around 6.6 and 7.2 percent of GDP, respectively), it increased significantly in other LAC countries during the period (by about 1 ppts of GDP) on the back of higher statutory rates and base broadening measures (Figure 11).
+Although VAT collection in LA7 and the OECD was broadly stable during 2005-19 (at around 6.6 and 7.2 percent of GDP, respectively), it increased significantly in other LAC countries during the period (by about 1 ppts of GDP) on the back of higher statutory rates and base broadening measures (Figure 1).

 VAT statutory rates currently hover around 19 percent in LA7 and the OECD.
 However, reduced rates and exemptions (policy gap) in combination with widespread non-compliance issues (compliance gap), put VAT effective rates in LA7 (9 percent) significantly below those of the OECD (11.4 percent).
-Reduced rates, zero-rate goods and exemptions designed for redistributive purposes tend to be relatively common among OECD countries, explaining their policy gap.
+46 Reduced rates, zero-rate goods and exemptions designed for redistributive purposes tend to be relatively common among OECD countries, explaining their policy gap.
 However, significant evasion in the context of 'hard-to-tax' informal vendors largely explain the compliance gap in LA7.
 The remaining LAC countries have on average lower VAT standard rates (13.5 percent), but these are relatively closer to their effective rates (7.4 percent), due to a broader base in these countries.
-In this regard, the Caribbean appears to have one of the smallest gaps between statutory and effective VAT rates within LAC (see Annex Table 1.1).
+In this regard, the Caribbean appears to have one of the smallest gaps between statutory and effective VAT rates within LAC (see Annex Table I.1).